temporalio/documentation/blog/2021-12-29-auto-setup.md

 It’s worth:

-- knowing that the `auto-setup.sh` script exists and is an important part of the Temporal deployment model,
+- knowing that the `auto-setup.sh` script exists and is an important part of the Temporal deployment model
-- understanding what it does to fill in the blanks between “it’s just a binary, any decent dev can figure it out from here right?” to production ready cluster, and
+- understanding what it does to fill in the blanks between “it’s just a binary, any decent dev can figure it out from here right?” to production ready cluster
 - understanding what is optional so you can modify it when it is getting in your way, or have confidence throwing it out and writing your own.

 The goal of this post is ***not*** to explain every little detail (you can [read the code](https://github.com/temporalio/temporal/blob/master/docker/auto-setup.sh) yourself for that), but to highlight important pieces every self-hosted Temporal user should know.